Derppening/2018f-revision-notes/COMP3021/notes.md

 - Has either:
     - An empty body **iff** the superclass is `Object`
     - A body of `super();` otherwise

-### Garbage Collection

-- Occurs when there are no reference variables referencing an object
-- Is non-deterministic, i.e. you don't know when the object will be GC'd

 ### Visibility Modifiers